 They used a fake photo of Trump, made by Vic Berger.
 As Snopes said:

 False.
 This image was originally posted to Facebook on 14 July 2017 by Vic Berger… This image… is fake.
 Berger created it using a photograph that Getty Images photographer Matthew Cavanaugh took on 27 April 2011 in Portsmouth, New Hampshire.
 Berger flipped the original photograph, enlarged Trump’s throat, and colored his skin a darker shade of peach.

-Most digital caricaturists make it clear they have changed the target’s photo as a joke.
-For instance, in the picture above I took Vic Berger’s head and made it even uglier, but it is clearly a joke.
+Most digital caricaturists make it clear they have changed the target’s photo as a gag.
+For instance, in the picture above I took Vic Berger’s head and made it even uglier, but it is clearly a farce.
 By contrast, Berger wants people to think his work is the real Trump, so his pictures are meant to deceive, which makes him a liar.
 There is a difference between artists and deceptive trolls, and this is an example.

 Americans go online to read a CNN article about an English company that has named a new amphibian species after Trump, and they imagine the journalist is an American with years of experience in politics, writing about some significant company.
 In reality, they are reading the words of a young English hipster in Guatemala, whose college buddies have named an amphibian after Donald Trump and published a fake photo to denigrate the American President.
 Like Vic Berger, Aidan Bell hopes readers will believe Trump’s picture is real, which is deception, and Jack Guy is promoting the whole thing using CNN.

 The name in question has to be peer-reviewed before it is official, but if accepted it is one more example of the politicization of science.
 These days you cannot expect scientists to be honest about the weather or anything else.